-5.1.5.12 Revocation of user attributes (FMT_REV.1(1))
+5.1.5.15 Revocation of user attributes (FMT\REV.1(1))

-FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the users within the TSC to authorized administrators.

-Application note: As noted previously, z/OS has several kinds of authorized administrators, including users with SPECIAL and group-SPECIAL attributes, as well as owners and users with authority to change another user's password.
+- FMT\REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the users within the TSC to authorized administrators. - Application note: As noted previously, z/OS has several kinds of authorized administrators, including users with SPECIAL and group-SPECIAL attributes, as well as owners and users with authority to change another user's password/phrase.
 All of these can, in some sense, revoke some or all of a user's security attributes.
-Additionally, via PKI Services, users who own a digital certificate may request revocation of their certificate, and posting of that certificate to the certificate revocation list (CRL) maintained by PKI Services.

-FMT_REV.1.2 The TSF shall enforce the rules:

-- a) the immediate revocation of security-relevant authorizations; and - b) none.

-Application note: User attributes are evaluated when they are used.
+Additionally, via PKI Services, users who own a digital certificate may request revocation of their certificate, and posting of that certificate to the certificate revocation list (CRL) maintained by PKI Services. - FMT\REV.1.2 The TSF shall enforce the rules: - a) the immediate revocation of security-relevant authorizations; and - b) none. - Application note: User attributes are evaluated when they are used.
 Revocation of such security relevant authorizations as the user's role or security attributes are therefore immediate, because even if the attribute is revoked when the user is active in a TSO session or a job, or as a z/OS UNIX user, the next time he used his authorization, RACF performs the checks against the up-to-date RACF database.
 Note that revocation is restricted to users with defined roles who are allowed to perform the revocation of specific attributes.
 See Chapter 6 for details.

-5.1.5.13 Revocation of object attributes (FMT REV.1(2))
+5.1.5.16 Revocation of object attributes (FMT\REV.1(2))

-FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with objects within the TSC to users authorized to modify the security attributes by the discretionary access control policy or (in LSPP mode) the mandatory access control policy.

-FMT REV.1.2 The TSF shall enforce the rules:
+- FMT\REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with objects within the TSC to users authorized to modify the security attributes by the discretionary access control policy or (in Labeled Security Mode) the mandatory access control policy. - FMT\REV.1.2 The TSF shall enforce the rules: - a) the access rights associated with an object shall be enforced when an access check is made;

-- a) the access rights associated with an object shall be enforced when an access check is made: - b) LSPP mode only: the rules of the mandatory access control policy are enforced on all future operations; and - c) none.
+b) Labeled Security Mode only: the rules of the mandatory access control policy are enforced on all future operations.